 Exactly what it sounds like, a worm bin is a small container full of worms that process (read: eat and poop out) your food waste.
+And yes – you can totally buy worms online.
 Simple and quick to process, this is a great choice for small spaces, although the worms are fairly easy to kill if you’re not careful.
 Read more about worm composting here.

 Pros: great for small spaces, minimal smell, can DIY

 Cons: worms are fairly easy to kill, usually not good for large amounts of food waste